 Tie

 In order to compensate for temperature drift during your ride, select power meters use what is called active temperature compensation.
 With this technology, the power meter effectively auto-zeros your power meter while you ride, which helps to ensure accurate data.
-All four of these pedals use some form of active temperature compensation.
-Therefore, you can check this box regardless of which pedal you choose.
+Four of these pedals use some form of active temperature compensation, but the SRM X-Power pedals do not.

 When dual-sided power meters are paired to training apps such as Zwift, Rouvy, TrainerRoad, etc., sadly, they typically only pair to the left or right sensor.
 This effectually puts your power meter in single-side mode.
 In this mode, one pedal will double its values to approximate your total power.
 So you still get a total power figure, however you are losing a bit of the accuracy that is normally afforded by having a dual-sided power meter.

-Well Favero, Garmin and SRM LOOK all have workarounds to this issue.
+Well Favero, Garmin and SRM and LOOK all have workarounds to this issue.
 The technicalities of how each manufacturer accomplishes this is probably beyond the scope of this article, however the result is that these power meters are effectively able to transmit power from both pedals to the training app through a single channel.
-Problem solved!
+The only manufacturer that can only communicate with a single pedal is Wahoo.

 As previously noted, the Favero Assioma DUO is the most affordable pedal at $759.
-This compares to the PowerTap P2 which comes in second at $899, followed by the Garmin Vector at $999 and the SRM LOOK EXAKT a distant fourth at $1,299.
+Followed by the Wahoo POWRLINK and LOOK KEO Blade at $999.
+The Garmin Rallys come in at $1,099 and the SRM LOOK EXAKT a distant fourth at $1,699.

 Stack Height